omidmno2/omidmno2.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Welcome to my academic corner!
-I'm Hossein Mostafaei Nia, a passionate and dedicated individual committed to unraveling the complexities of data-driven decision-making and contributing to the exciting field of machine learning and operations research.</p>
+I'm Omid, also known as Hossein Mostafaei Nia in formal settings.
+As a data-driven decision scientist with a Master's in Operations Research from Kharazmi University, Tehran, I bring a passion for unravelling the complexities of data-driven decision-making to the forefront of my academic pursuits.</p>

+<p>**Everybody Knows Me as Omid**</p>

 <p>As a data-driven decision scientist with a Master's in Operations Research from Kharazmi University, Tehran, I have immersed myself in the world of predictive analytics, time series forecasting, and data visualization.
 My academic journey has equipped me with a solid foundation in Python, machine learning, deep learning, and the art of teaching.
 I am driven by the belief that harnessing the power of AI can optimize intricate systems and pave the way for transformative solutions.</p>

 <h2>Skills</h2>